Data Scientist Resume Keywords (2026)

 Use keywords inside bullets that describe datasets, methods, and impact.
 Avoid skills-only dumps of every library you have touched once.

-Paste your resume and the posting to see which terms from this list are missing or weak in your bullets—then tailor before you apply.
+Paste your resume and select Data Scientist to see which terms from this list are missing or only mentioned once — no job description required.